 Ice Cream Cone Seed Starters (Rugged-Life)

-Starting Seeds in a Ziploc Bag (Putti’s World)
+Starting Seeds in a Zip-Top Bag (Teach Preschool)

 How to Make Seed Balls-For the active little gardeners!
 (Heavy Petal)

-Another resource I am relying on a lot as we are working on our S is for Seeds theme and our other spring activities is our copy of The Garden Classroom.
-The book has so many great ideas for gardening with kids, and I loved reading about the three science experiments related to seeds.
+Another resource I am enjoying as we are working on our S is for Seeds theme and our other spring activities is our copy of The Garden Classroom.
+This new book is a terrific resource for learning to create your own garden classroom no matter the size of your gardening space or your skill level.
+In addition to great tips about gardening with kids, there are literacy, math, science, craft, and play ideas.

 The next post in this series will include some of my preschoolers’ favorite books about seeds.
 While you are waiting for that post, go ahead and start collecting some seeds!
 Check your food.
 Check outdoors.
 You’ll be amazed at how many seeds you can collect in a short time.